Walter Mondale, Carter's vice president, dies at 93

 16 of18 FILE - In this Friday, Jan.
 19, 2007, file photo, former Vice President Walter Mondale speaks at a reception in his honor at the Carter Presidential Conference at the University of Georgia, in Athens, Ga.
 Mondale, a liberal icon who lost the most lopsided presidential election after bluntly telling voters to expect a tax increase if he won, died Monday, April 19, 2021.
 He was 93.
 (Briana Brough/Athens Banner-Herald via AP, File) Briana Brough/AP Show More Show Less

 17 of18 FILE - In this Saturday, Jan.
 13, 2018, file photo, former Vice President Walter Mondale, left, sits onstage with former President Jimmy Carter during a celebration of Mondale's 90th birthday at the McNamara Alumni Center on the University of Minnesota's campus, in Minneapolis.
+Mondale, a liberal icon who lost the most lopsided presidential election after bluntly telling voters to expect a tax increase if he won, died Monday, April 19, 2021.
+He was 93.
 (Anthony Souffle/Star Tribune via AP, File) Anthony Souffle/AP Show More Show Less

 18 of18